"The Paradox of a Wound That Never Heals": Polina Shcherbyna on Pain and Healing in Painting

 Lesia: I’d like to talk about your development as an artist and how the Academy influenced it.
 Some artists don’t believe in academic education — they feel they’ll evolve on their own, outside of that tradition.
 What about you?
 Did you have an inner desire to enter the Academy and study art in a structured, traditional way?

 Polina: Actually, it’s quite a long story.
 When I was still studying at the Children’s Academy of Arts, at some point, art became exhausting for me.
 I decided to step away from it and turn to fashion design and deconstruction.
-But later I realized that I truly needed painting.
+But later, I realized that that system of education was exhausting, and that I truly needed painting.
 And so, at 18, I decided I wanted to return to the path I’d chosen earlier — even though my focus up to that point had been more graphic.
 I quit design school, spent a year and a half preparing, and finally entered the Academy I had dreamed of.
 That was a defining decision — one I’ve never once regretted.

 Of course, over time, you start to realize how far apart the things you’re taught at the Academy — the knowledge, the motivations — are from the real world that an artist eventually faces.
 But I was sure I was on my path.
 I knew I just had to think about art, and everything else would follow.
 And honestly, that approach helps.
 I don’t think about commercialization, or about which galleries I should be friends with, or where I should go to build connections or visibility in the art scene.
 I don’t have a commercial plan that I’m gradually building.
 I focus, like an old master, purely on art.
 I spend a lot of time in my studio — reading, drawing, thinking — sometimes developing an idea for years before I even start working on it, and then monotonously and methodically bringing that image to life in material form.